 We were still surrounded by the majestic lush green trees and saw a few waterfalls, thanks to the monsoon spell that was just kicking in.
 The roads were smooth as butter and we kept moving along towards Tandi, with views of the riverbed next to the road, one of the most important pit-stops on our journey.
 The only Petrol Pump for the next 365

 Tandi is also at a lower height than Sissu, and some of us that were experiencing mild headaches started feeling a lot better!

-Apart from the ever-important Petrol Pump, we also saw the confluence of Chandra and Bhaga rivers.
-The merged river is then known as Chandrabhaga river in J&K and Chenab river further down.
+Apart from the ever-important Petrol Pump, we also saw the confluence of the Chandra and Bhaga rivers.
+The merged river is then known as the Chandrabhaga river in J&K and Chenab river further down.
 It is a beautiful location indeed, surrounded by small step-farms and green hills all around.
 We didn’t stop here for long as the excitement for our ways ahead was unexplainable!

 Pro Tip # 4: Tandi is your best friend on this journey!

 Keylong is the next destination on the route followed by Jispa.
 It is HIGHLY recommended to spend a night here for acclimatization purposes.
 We underestimated the importance of acclimatization and pushed onwards for Sarchu, given our time crunch, and previous experience of high altitude.
 This turned out to be a massive mistake.
 No matter how experienced you are in the hills, it is never a good idea to risk AMS.